dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 In order to start the training, the model needs to take in the images and bounding boxes from the `train_ds` and `valid_ds` we created.

 For that, we will need to use a dataloader which will help us iterate over the elements in the dataset we created and load them into the model.
-We will construct two separate dataloaders for `train_ds` and `valid_ds` respectively
+We will construct two separate dataloaders for `train_ds` and `valid_ds` respectively.

 ```python
 train_dl = model_type.train_dl(train_ds, batch_size=2, num_workers=4, shuffle=True)
 valid_dl = model_type.valid_dl(valid_ds, batch_size=2, num_workers=4, shuffle=False)
 ```

-Here, we can specify the `batch_size` which is the number of images and bounding boxes to be passed to the model in a single forward pass.
+Here, we can specify the `batch_size` which is the number of images and bounding boxes given to the model in a single forward pass.
-The `batch_size` is a hyperparameter that be tuned to improve performance.
 The `shuffle` argument specifies if you would like to randomly shuffle the order of the data.
 The `num_workers` argument specifies how many sub-processes to use to load the data.
 Let's keep it at `4` for now.

 Next, we need to specify a measure of how well our model performs during training.
-This measure is specified with a metric score.
+This measure is specified using a metric - which involves using specific math equations to output a score that tells us if the model is improving or not during training.
 Some commonly used metrics include accuracy, error rate, F1 Score, etc.
 For object detection tasks the `COCOMetric` is commonly used.
 If you are interested [this blog](https://blog.zenggyu.com/en/post/2018-12-16/an-introduction-to-evaluation-metrics-for-object-detection/) explains the math behind the metrics used for object detection.